docupotamus/docupotamus/site/docs/developer-guide.md

 #### Custom Properties

+- **css-class-bem**: Use a modified BEM naming convention for classes.
+Use PascalCase for blocks, and camelCase for elements and modifiers.
+For delimiters, use underscores to facilitate being used as object keys in TypeScript.

 - **css-namespace-public**: Only custom properties that start with the common namespace or a project-specific namespace (see below) are considered public.
   Other symbols are considered private and _unsafe_ to be referenced.
 Their APIs